pichenka007/PYchenka-Gynetik/README.md

-This is a simple but powerful enough library for a genetic algorithm in Python
+This is a simple library for a genetic algorithm in Python